 The class is the whole and the students are the parts.
-Therefore, in order for "comprise" to be used, the whole - the class - needs to appear earlier in the sentence than the students-the parts.
+Therefore, in order for "comprise" to be used, the whole - the class - needs to appear earlier in the sentence than the students - which are the parts.

 Now that we have uncovered the meaning of comprise, do you think that you can figure out when you should use the word compose?
 Unlike comprise, compose means "to make up."
 It is similar to the word comprise, but it has this distinct meaning.
 We have given you another clue; therefore, do you now know when to use the word compose?

 That's right!
 You use the word compose when the part comes before the whole in a sentence.
 Let's go back to our two examples from the first section in order to illustrate the difference.
 It is correct to say "Ten cows, three horses, five sheep, and four pigs compose the farm."

 In terms of our education based sentence, the correct version is "16 boys and 12 girls compose the class" not "The class is composed of 16 boys and 12 girls."

 Basically, these two words are the opposite of one another.
 Compose is used when the part comes before the whole, and comprise is used when the whole comes before the part.

 While we are discussing these two words, there is another important component to bring up.
 Often, we hear the terms "is comprised of" and "is composed of."
 Many grammar guides actually suggest that "is comprised of" is incorrect.
 When you think about it, it makes sense.
 It does not make sense to say "is contained of," but it does make sense to say "is made up of."